glotzerlab/signac-docs/docs/source/tutorial.rst

 Since we have not defined any post conditions yet, **signac** would continue to execute the same operation indefinitely.

 For this example, a good post condition would be the existence of the ``volume.txt`` file.
-To tells the :py:class:`~.flow.FlowProject` class when an operation is *completed*, we can modify the above example by adding a function that defines this condition:
+To tell the :py:class:`~.flow.FlowProject` class when an operation is *completed*, we can modify the above example by adding a function that defines this condition:

 .. code-block:: python